5 stars

 Property management professionals are tasked with the oversight of apartment complexes and various rental properties.
 The demand for their services tends to rise when economic downturns push more individuals towards renting due to escalating home ownership costs.

+An internet connection is essential for modern property management, enabling professionals to utilize technology for efficient operations and remote management.
 The sector has grown throughout much of the recent period, primarily driven by the residential real estate market’s buoyancy.
 A decrease in rental vacancy rates, spurred by demographic and economic factors such as population, job growth, and rising mortgage rates and property prices, has restricted many from owning homes.
 This scenario has, in turn, boosted the demand for property management services in the residential sector over the last five years.

 On the other hand, the non-residential property market has faced instability, primarily due to the impacts of COVID-19 and interest rate changes.
 Despite these challenges, the sector has achieved a CAGR of 0.9%, reaching $9.7 billion in revenue by 2024, with a further increase of 0.4% expected in 2024.